inivekin/abosa/abosa.typ

 At last expelled out from deep well, effects postponed in distant blast,
-I'm lone zombie in extant shell with knell of binary now past.
+I'm lone zombie in extant shell the knell of binaries now past.
 ```]

 #colbreak()